-The Grazing BMP program is a voluntary, industry led process, which helps graziers to identify improved practices that aids in sustaining the long-term profitability of their enterprise.
+The Grazing BMP program is a voluntary, industry led process, which helps graziers to identify improved practices that aid in sustaining the long-term profitability of their enterprise.
 It also identifies the steps you need to take to incorporate best management practices into your enterprise.
+In time it will also allow the grazing industry to demonstrate good environmental management to the wider community.